tosc/vim/README.md

 ## TODO

-* Change my foldingmethods so that classes never fold and markdown title never folds.
+* Look at replacing NERDTREE with VIMFILER
 * BUGG - Pressing tab when you are at the beginning of a line sometimes paste some jibberish completion.
 * BUGG - Eclim syntax checker complains on a correct import in vim but not in Eclipse.
 * Make eclim start by itself.
 * Look into vim-org
-* Look at replacing NERDTREE with VIMFILER
 * Check if ECLIM is a viable option for C and C++ code-completion.
 * Add RUBY ECLIM completion.
 * Add PHP ECLIM completion.